nandstand/sample-site/content/get-started/hpc-tutorial.md

 ### Learn more

-- Read about how [environment variables](/reference/environment-variables) are used in your sandbox and in the production environment.
+- See [Environment variables](/reference/environment-variables) for more information about your sandbox and the production environment.